cs50u/yahtzee-game/README.md

 - Tina, for the idea for making Yahtzee and being awesome!
 - CSS animations for dice rolls inspired by [this source](https://codesandbox.io/s/animated-3d-dice-roll-eorl0)
+- All my friends and family who helped.

 ## Roadmap